 My first solo gallery experience

 This will go down as a defining moment for me in terms of gauging my progress over the last 10 years.
-After being invited to Florida USA for my own gallery exhibition with Kelby One I am hoping that the knock-on effect will still happen.
+After being invited to Florida USA for my own gallery exhibition with Scott Kelby and Kelby One.
+I am hoping that the knock-on effect will still happen.
 I feel kind of sad that I haven’t been asked as yet to exhibit in my own Country and I put that down to the area that I live.
 By this I mean I think that it’s still suffering somewhat in the arts but, like anything, in Wales, we are slowly bringing up the rear and I remain hopeful and optimistic.

 As for the experience well, it really was surreal.
 It was everything and more and both myself and my partner in crime Gez were treated like royalty and to be fair we just soaked it up, after all, this isn’t happening again for a while.
 After arriving in Tampa we were greeted and given our own car and had a harsh lesson in driving on the “wrong” side of the road.
 It was late so we checked in with Scott and Kalebra to let them know we had arrived.
 They were just so accommodating and reassured us that the next day was going to be a blast.